Aquarius-blake/The_Hive/README.md

 - This project is powered by [Blake Technologies](https://aquarius-blake.github.io/portfolio/).

-- The app is developed using Flutter, Firebase and GetX state management.
+- The app is developed using Flutter, Firebase and GetX routing management.
 The app is currently in development and is not yet ready for production.

 - Currently, the app is only available for Android devices.